t65049870-sketch/JJ/README.md

 System.out.println("reverse of number: " +sum);
 }
 }

-6.Write a Java program to implement a calculator using a switch case.
+Write a Java program to implement a calculator using a switch case.
 Code:
 package javaprograms;
 import java.util.Scanner;